Ashernor/morrisSlider/readme.md

 It's name is 'hommag' co Morris Columns in Paris which are cylindrical outdoor sidewalk structures with a characteristic style that are used for advertising of upcoming movies. (https://fr.wikipedia.org/wiki/Colonne_Morris)

+You can try the slider at this address : http://www.thomasrobin.net/morris-slider/

 ## How it works

 1. Add the CSS and JS to your page or project (and